My Vintage Surf range of illustrations is inspired by my grandparents, and their families who grew up and lived in Perranporth in Cornwall.

 It is these photos that I remember my granny Olive Augusta showing me as a child during the holidays that we spent with her in Perranporth.

 My granny had two brothers, and her older brother Arthur made his own malibu board in the 1950s.
-The story is that it was so heavy that he needed a trolley to wheel it down to Perranporth beach, and glued sand on it to stop himself from falling off in the surf.
+Chatting to John Westcott, Arthur’s son, the story is that the board was so heavy that he needed a trolley to wheel it down to Perranporth beach, and glued sand on it to stop himself from falling off in the surf.
 His surfboard used to be in the museum in Perranporth, but I don’t think it is there anymore.
 He owned Westcott’s Electric shop which was opposite Piran Surf on the high street.
 I recall seeing him strolling down to the beach with a wooden board under his arm when he was well into his 70s.
 It must have been during a half term holiday which my brothers and I spent in Perranporth in the 1980s.

 World Bellyboarding Championships and Paipo Glide